Custom Components

 2. Use the template to create your custom components.

-3. When your components are ready, zip the template package and upload it to deepset Cloud using the API or the commands.
+3. When your components are ready, import them to deepset Cloud.
+You can do this by creating a release of your repository or zipping the template package and uploading it to deepset Cloud using the API or the commands.

 The package is validated on upload to check if its structure complies with the template.